Phased Return to Work Letter - Do I Need a Sick Note?

 You can return in a limited capacity if the employer can accommodate specific arrangements.
 The doctor specifies reduced days, hours, duties, or other conditions.
 If the employer cannot accommodate them, the note is treated as "not fit for work."

-ACAS guidance confirms that fit note recommendations are advisory — employers must consider them but are not legally obliged to implement them.
-If your condition qualifies as a disability under the Equality Act 2010, your employer has a legal duty to consider the phased return recommendation as a reasonable adjustment.
+ACAS guidance on fit notes and proof of sickness confirms that fit note recommendations are advisory.
+Employers must consider them but are not legally obliged to implement them.
+If your condition qualifies as a disability under section 6 of the Equality Act 2010, your employer has a legal duty under section 20 of the Act to consider the phased return recommendation as a reasonable adjustment.
+GOV.UK fit note guidance for employers also encourages accommodating "may be fit for work" recommendations wherever practicable.

 Previous rules: SSP required four consecutive absent days.
 Phased return working patterns typically broke this run, meaning most employees on phased returns received no sick pay for absent days.